 - 730 pages

 - ISBN: 978-0898714548

 Meyer’s book is a comprehensive, serious text book for graduate students and and practitioners.
-The treatment is rigorous, but the book’s emphasis and selection of topics is not geared towards pure mathematicians, but instead towards an audience consisting of scientists and engineers, who are going to use Linear Algebra as part of their work-day toolbox.
+The treatment is rigorous, but the book’s emphasis and selection of topics is not geared towards pure mathematicians, but instead towards an audience consisting of scientists and engineers, who are going to use Linear Algebra as part of their day-to-day toolbox.

 Of course, all the standard topics are covered, but so are several exciting non-standard topics, often related to applications.
 (Gershgorin circles.
 Resolvent of an operator.
 Matrix functions.)

 The presentation is uncommonly careful and precise.
 (This is the only book I found that gives a complete algorithm for calculating the Jordan Normal Form of a matrix, correct in full generality and all edge cases — if you should really need it!)

 If I was allowed only one book on Linear Algebra, it would doubtlessly be this one: for the range of topics, depth of the treatment, and the focus on applications.
 But I am not certain the book would be suitable as a first introduction to the topic for a beginner (even a diligent one).